TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    has to be set here.
 Have a look into the
    :ref:`list of available toplevel modules. <backend-modules-toplevel-module>`

-   Extensions can add additional parent modules by defining :confval:`standalone` modules.
+   Extensions can add additional parent modules, see :ref:`backend-modules-toplevel-module`.

 .. confval:: path